alaudet/raspi-sump/README.md

 Disclaimer
 ==========
-Raspi-Sump is still experimental software.
+Raspi-Sump is beta software.
 You are welcome to use it but there is no guarantee it will work.
 Your house may still flood if your sump pump fails.
 Use for experimental purposes only.

 This is not a replacement for remaining vigilant in maintaining your water pumping system.
 It is one tool you can use to give yourself extra piece-of-mind.